4 Ways to Think About Yoga and Meditation as Energy Solutions

 The first time I tried yoga, I didn’t love it.
 I’m not even sure I liked it.
 It was in college, the class was for a required gym credit, and the atmosphere was soporific: a darkened gym room heavy with humidity and light on focus, strategy, and flow.
 Contrary to any cliches, a quality yoga practice requires great mental focus and energy.

-Then, a close friend broke her back in a horseback riding accident and as she healed, I watched her take up a daily bikram yoga practice.
+Then, a close friend from the UK broke her back in a horseback riding accident and as she healed, I watched her take up a daily bikram yoga practice.
 The physical and mental benefits were clear to her and equally apparent to me.

-Five years later, yoga is an essential part of my life.
+As for me though, five years later, just like my friend, yoga is an essential part of my life.
 I love the marriage of mental and physical focus as a form of active meditation.
 My favorite class takes place weekly on the lawn of the Nelson-Atkins Museum here in Kansas City.
 We enter each practice with an intention – an area of focus for our minds: strength, clarity, grace under pressure, and so on.
 Often it is something we struggle with or wish to improve upon.
+I am actually looking into yoga teacher training online yoga alliance as I would love to run my own classes and know more about the theory behind it.

 The key to this practice is to carry your intention through to your physical practice: the yoga poses themselves.
 It’s one of my favorite things about active meditation: the duality of mind and body working together.
 When you find tension in a pose, you stretch and lean into it, using your breathing as control.
 Pause, rest if you must, but whatever you do, don’t let it stop you.
 By conquering this physical challenge while your mind holds its focus on your intention, you discover how to lean into and conquer the struggles of your mind as well – not by fighting, but by perservering and allowing resistance – even failure – to happen.
 By doing this, we learn control and we learn to conquer that negative energy that tends to arise in stressful situations.